nathancarter/ge-lib/drawing-cycle-graphs.md

       successive pair)
        * `cg.cyclePaths[i].pathIndex`

-## Simple example
+## Old example

-Using the above properties, the following function dumps a text representation of a cycle graph's data to the JavaScript console.
+The following example was provided before there was a way to actually draw cycle graphs with `CycleGraphSVG`.
+It is kept here merely for reference.

 ```js
 const dumpCycleGraph = ( cg, precision = 3 ) => {